SimmeringRook/simmeringrook.github.io/chem/Matter.md

 ### Solid

-Molecules in a solid state correspond to rigid structures that preserve a fixed volume and shape.
+Substances in a solid state correspond to rigid structures that preserve a **fixed volume and shape**.
 Individual molecules are allowed to vibrate in their space, but cannot move throughout the substance.

 > E.g. a physical model can be constructed by connecting masses (molecules) together with springs.
 The masses are allowed to move about their equilibrium location, but they cannot swap places with other masses.